Getting Started

 - A website where you can add JavaScript

-- An AttributionHub account (sign up for free )
+- An AttributionHub account (sign up for free trial )

 - A form on your website (contact form, demo request, signup, etc.)